UniMath/agda-unimath/src/ring-theory/convolution-sequences-semirings.lagda.md

       ( R)
       ( a)
       ( unit-convolution-sequence-Semiring R)
-      ( is-central-dirac-sequence-Semiring R a 0) ∙
+      ( is-central-kronecker-delta-Semiring R a 0) ∙
     left-unit-law-convolution-sequence-Semiring
 ```